stephenjboughton/AngularNotes/Angular7TutorialNotes.md

         "text-special": this.isSpecial;
     }

-So now in our template, instead of this:
+Then in our template, instead of this:

     <h2 class="text-success">Codevolution</h2>